-BMI’s roundtable, “Music & Film: The Creative Process,” is a behind-the-screens discussion among directors and composers about what it takes to make a great film.
-This year’s edition, moderated by Doreen Ringer-Ross, BMI VP, Creative Relations, will take place on Sunday, January 26th, at Kimball Arts Center
+BMI’s roundtable, “Music & Film: The Creative Process,” was a behind-the-screens discussion among directors and composers about what it takes to make a great film.
+This year’s edition, moderated by Doreen Ringer-Ross, BMI VP, Creative Relations, took place on Sunday, January 26th, at Kimball Arts Center.

 With an amazing all-female lineup, the Snowball showcase celebrated some of today’s best, brightest and most buzzworthy performers on Tuesday, January 28th, at The Shop.